Hauteclere/my_development_environment/readme.md

 ## 2 - Setup Instructions
 This section is aimed at getting you set up with the whole environment listed above in as few steps as possible.
-There are two sections below:
-- "Get your machine ready" describes the initial setup process for your machine.
-You'll only need to do this one time, unless you buy a new laptop.
-- "Set up a project of some kind" gives you a list of options for setting up different kinds of project.
-Whenever you're starting a new project you'll be able to choose one of these procedures to lay a foundation that you can build on.

 ---
 ---

-### 2.1 - Get your machine ready
-This section outlines how you should set up your machine to get it ready for use as a data analysis workstation.
-You should follow every instruction below in order.
-If you run into trouble, try searching online for troubleshooting advice, or interrogating an AI tool like Chat GPT for answers.

----

-#### 2.1.1 - Get The Requirements Together
+### 2.1 - Get The Requirements Together

 Don't start until you have everything you need.